10% of the US population has heel pain, are you one of them?

 Plantar Fascia Explained

 The Plantar fascia is a thick fibrous band of tissue on the bottom of the foot that spans from our heel to our toes.
 This structure is primarily responsible for supporting the arch and absorbing shock.
-It is not uncommon for this to be a source of pain in the foot and is considered by many experts, the most common cause of heel paStretching heel pain plantar fasciitis in.
+It is not uncommon for this to be a source of pain in the foot and is considered by many experts, the most common cause of heel pain.
 Small tears that begin to occur in the fascia will lead to both inflammation and scar tissue formation.
 When scar tissue forms this creates adhesions in the fascia decreasing the mobility of the tissue.
 One of the major symptoms of plantar fasciitis is a stabbing pain within the first few steps when walking.
 As the fascia begins to stretch or loosen, the pain will decrease.

 In chronic conditions, symptoms will return after prolonged bouts of sitting and standing.
 This condition is commonly seen in runners but can also occur in individuals with improper footwear with poor support.